prominence-eosc/docs/workflows.md

 There are several types of workflows available in PROMINENCE.

 ### Groups of jobs
 A workflow can consist of a group of independent jobs.
 Unlike directed acyclic graphs (below), there are no dependencies between the jobs.
+Running a group of jobs in this way allows them to be more easily managed than submitting a group of jobs independently.

 ### Directed acyclic graphs
 A directed acyclic graph (DAG) is a collection of all the jobs you want to run organised in a way that reflects their dependencies.